phalcon/blog/_posts/2013-03-06-phalcon-1-0-0-beta-released.md

 ```

 ### Vertical/Horizontal Sharding Improvements
-Now you can define a define a different connection to read from a model and a different one ​ for write​.
-This is especially beneficial when dealing with master/slave configurations in a RDBMS​:
+Now you can define a define a different connection to read from a model and a different one  for write.
+This is especially beneficial when dealing with master/slave configurations in a RDBMS:

 ```php
 class Robots extends Phalcon\Mvc\Model